The Aurora

 Dynamic Façade

 The five-story building’s efficient floor plate and fully wood frame minimized cost while accommodating the 93 one-, two-, and three-bedroom units.
+The brick façade was developed after many iterations of material mixes and patterns, was chosen for its ease of maintenance and longevity.
 Contrasting light and dark brick colors and the grouping and framing of windows within a vertical coursing pattern create visual dynamics on the exterior.
 A reveal with depth causes the lighter panels to appear to float above the darker mass.

 When we mix affordable housing that builds the bricks and sticks you see, with long-term rental assistance and add in funded supportive services, we create the best systemic permanent response to homelessness that we know of.— Andy Miller, Our Just Future, Executive Director